 Benefits of becoming a Skookum Award recipient

-• The honor of being recognized by the Western New England College campus community and alumni as being one of the top fifteen students of your class to excel in academics, leadership and volunteerism.
+• The honor of being recognized by the Western New England University campus community and alumni as being one of the top fifteen students of your class to excel in academics, leadership and volunteerism.

 • The opportunity to be asked to speak at the Presidents Dinner, Scholarship Reception and other annual alumni events as a well-respected representative of the student body.